The Tubes: Love Bomb and departure from Capitol Records

 In 1984, the band teamed up with Todd Rundgren again for their eighth album, Love Bomb (1985).
-Tired of spending money at other recording studios, the band built their own studio with Rundgren called "Cavum Soni" and XTC recorded several tracks there with Todd for Skylarking in which also Prince played drums.
+Tired of spending money at other recording studios, the band built their own studio with Rundgren called "Cavum Soni" and XTC recorded several tracks there with Todd for Skylarking on which also Prince played drums.
 Glen Tilbrook of Squeeze sings back up on "Night People."
 The entire recording process was video taped by a camera crew on Betamax.
-Bruce Garfield and Bobby Colomby were dropped by Capitol in the company-wide layoffs that took place pre-reorganization, and like many of their label mates, the Tubes were also released; however, this occurred just as they were going on tour in support of the album.
+Bruce Garfield and Bobby Colomby were dropped by Capitol in the company-wide layoffs that took place pre-reorganization, and like many of their label mates, the Tubes were released; however that occurred just as they were going on tour in support of the album.
 The band found it necessary to self-finance the tour as a matter of respect to honor their commitment to their fans.
 Between this tour's self-financing and the band's continued self-financing of their San Francisco recording studio built in 1980, the tour left the band a half million dollars in debt, obliging them to play less expensive and smaller venues for a year to pay off their financial commitments.

+During this period, the Tubes also contributed songs to several movie soundtracks, including Hardbodies, My Science Project, and Heavenly Bodies.
+However, the financial strain following Love Bomb proved unsustainable.
+By the end of 1985 the Tubes disbanded.
+Drummer Prairie Prince went on to join Todd Rundgren’s touring band and established himself as a session musician, recording with artists such as XTC, Brian Eno, and Tom Waits.

-The Tubes also recorded several songs for movie soundtracks including Hardbodies, My Science Project, and Heavenly Bodies.
-Bill Spooner also recorded a solo album titled First Chud, released on The Residents' record label Ralph Records.
+Guitarist Bill Spooner pursued solo work, releasing the album First Chud on The Residents' record label Ralph Records.
 Spooner's next solo project was Mall to Mars, recorded with coproducer Jim Blake and featuring fellow Tubes member Prairie Prince on drums.
-The concept album was released on Visible Records, a label owned by long-time Tubes music publishing associate/copyright administrator Richard Kaye, and contains several cover versions including the "Theme from Star Trek", "Dimming of the Day", and "They Kicked Me Out of the Band" (that Bill claims is not true... he says, he actually quit the Tubes).
+The album was released on Visible Records, a label owned by longtime Tubes music publishing associate/copyright administrator Richard Kaye, and included several cover versions, among them "Theme from Star Trek" and "Dimming of the Day".